 Forget everything you ever knew about doughnuts and try Polish pączki.
 These huge, warm doughnuts the size of your fist, are a traditional Polish sweet snack, bursting with flavours like rose jam or nutella.
 There are several pączki bakeries dotted around the city, but the most famous chain in Poland is Dobra Pączkarnia.
 If you’re still in Kazimierz, the closest one is at Stradomska 18.
 Be quick though, it closes at 8pm!

-When thinking of what to do in Krakow, by far two of the most popular options are a trip from Krakow to Auschwitz concentration camp, or to see the Krakow Salt Mines.
+Day 2 of your 3 days in Krakow itinerary has to be a visit to Poland’s two busiest tourist attractions.
+When thinking of things to do in Krakow, two of the most popular options by far, are a trip from Krakow to Auschwitz concentration camp, and a trip to see the Krakow Salt Mines.

 If you managed to see both Krakow Old Town and Jewish Quarter on your first day, then you’re doing well.
 That means you’ve already seen most of the centre.
 Now it’s time to explore a little further afield.